 B. An application for a demonstration project remote tasting room under this section shall be approved or denied administratively by the department of permitting and environmental review based upon compliance with the criteria in subsections D. and E. of this section.
 Approval or denial of a remote tasting room application shall not be construed as applying to any other development application either within the demonstration project area or elsewhere in the county.

-C. The use that the department may approve pursuant to this Sammamish Valley and Vashon Town Center wine and beverage tourism demonstration project A shall include only the following: Remote tasting room as defined in K.C.C. chapter 21A.06.
+C. The use that the department may approve pursuant to this Sammamish Valley and Vashon Town Center wine and beverage tourism demonstration project A shall include only the following: Remote tasting room as defined in section 12 of this ordinance.

 D.1.
 This section allows establishment and operation of a remote tasting room use.